b-dulaney/powder-hound/README.md

 This is pretty informal for now as I'm building this project out in my spare time.
 With that said, here's a list of things that I would like to include eventually:

-- More locations
+- Resort and backcountry locations across the rest of the western US
 - SMS OTP login
 - SMS alerts
 - Additional SSO providers
-- CDOT road conditions
+- Road conditions
 - PWA functionality and notifications
 - Resort live feeds (lift cams, snow stakes, etc.)
 - User-uploaded reports (think along the lines of AllTrails reviews - conditions reports, images, links to CAIC observations, etc)